MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 1. Copy paste zBFA folder to your own
    Doom 3 BFG directory (/path/to/Doom3BFG)
+   (Optional) Copy paste the base/renderprogs folder in the zBFA folder

 2. Open DoomBFA.exe with the launch argument +set com_allowConsole 1